qgis/QGIS-Documentation/docs/user_manual/preamble/features.rst

 ------------

 You can perform spatial data analysis on spatial databases and other OGR-supported formats.
-QGIS currently offers vector analysis, sampling, geoprocessing, geometry and database management tools.
-You can also use the integrated GRASS tools, which include the complete GRASS functionality of more than 400 modules.
-(See section :ref:`sec_grass`.)
-Or, you can work with the Processing Plugin, which provides a powerful geospatial analysis framework to call native and third-party algorithms from QGIS, such as GDAL, SAGA, GRASS and more.
+QGIS currently offers vector analysis, raster analysis, sampling, geoprocessing, geometry and database management tools.
+You can also use the integrated GRASS tools, which include the complete GRASS functionality of more than 400 modules (see section :ref:`sec_grass`).
+Or, you can work with the Processing plugin, which provides a powerful geospatial analysis framework to call native and third-party algorithms from QGIS, such as GDAL, SAGA, GRASS, R, and more (see section :ref:`sec_processing_intro`).
-(See section :ref:`sec_processing_intro`.)
+All analysis functions are run in the background, allowing you to continue your work before the processing has finished.

 Publish maps on the Internet
 ----------------------------